rhohndorf/beezle-bug/README.md

 ## Vision and Goals
 Like its fictional counterpart our Beezle Bug agent starts as a limited toy project and will hopefully grow into a useful tool over time.
-Beezle is running completely local.
+Beezle is running completely locally and requires a running llama.cpp server.

 With Beezle Bug we want to explore agentive behaviours like
 * Autonomy